pengowray/VaraHuffmanNet/README.md

 * the FCC requires protocols used for amateur radio in the US to be published.
 (FCC 97.309)
 * This protocol is published by VARA's author.
-* It is published without description or comments, only as source code.
+* It is published without any description or documentation, as commentless source code.
-* It is not published on the the author's website, but is hosted on mega.nz, which occassionally decides to give a paywall or an hour delay for downloads.
+* It is not published directly on the author's website, but is made available through the file hosting service mega.nz, which sometimes decides to throw up a paywall or an hour-long delay for downloads.
 * The source code is not a plain text file but instead is a PDF.
-* If the code from the PDF is copied into a text file, it then requires manual formatting corrections before it can run.
+* If the code from the PDF is copied into a text file, it then requires manual formatting corrections before it is valid.
 * There are no instructions on compiling or running the code, how it's intended to be used, or even what language it is in.
 * It appears to be a form of [Classic VisualBasic](https://en.wikipedia.org/wiki/Visual_Basic_(classic)) (circa 1991 to 1998) such as VB6.
-* The code has many incompatibilities with modern VisualBasic.Net.
+* The code has many non-trivial incompatibilities with modern VisualBasic.Net.
 * Unlike modern VB.NET, the IDE, compiler and runtime environments for VB6 are not free or open source.
-* The VB6 code does not run easily on modern systems.
+* The VB Classic code does not run easily on modern systems.
-* There is no documentation on which versions of VARA the the code is compatible with.
+* There is no documentation on which versions of VARA the code is compatible with.

 ## To investigate still

 * **I have not yet verified my version gives identical output to the original** — I haven't set up a VB6(?) environment.
-Particular things to test in VB6 version, and to compare to current and previous products:
+Particular things to test in VB Classic version, and to compare to current and previous products:
    * Does it have identical output? (eg check byte order, input size limitations, one unique symbol message encoding/decoding, and 256 unique symbol encoding/decoding)
    * What's the preferred/default character encoding used by the original?
 Does it vary with Windows configuration? (though it's capable of sending any arbitrary byte sequences anyway)
    * Which bugs still occur? (e.g. has choice between HE0 and HE3 improved)